Crow's Feet & Smile Lines

 Chemical Peels & Collagen Induction Therapy

 There are a number of effective treatments for existing Crow’s feet and smile lines.
-The simplest option for very early signs of fine lines and wrinkles would be a course of chemical peels and/or microneedling.
+The simplest option for very early signs of fine lines and wrinkles is a course of chemical peels and/or microneedling.
 These resurface the skin and induce collagen and elastin production.
 Hence, over time these smooth out wrinkles and prevent them from developing further.

 If you have Crow’s feet that are only evident on making expression, these can be treated very easily with Botox anti-wrinkle injections.
 For Crow’s feet or smile lines that are deeper (ie visible without making any expressions), then using hyaluronic acid dermal fillers would provide a better option.